kding1225/softcpt/README.md

 Please refer to CoOp for downloading the datasets used in General-10.
 The datasets should be put into the subfolders according to the
 `dataset_dir` class attribute in each dataset class.
 For downloading the datasets used in Plant-6, please refer to the link provided in our original paper.
 The collected Fashion-20 dataset can be downloaded from [百度网盘](https://pan.baidu.com/s/1ITXWaRVVXi1PLnbXVa_kjA?pwd=67c4).
 The access code is **67c4**.
-This dataset is specialized dataset for fashion classification, which has about 24K images in 20 tasks.
+It is specialized dataset for fashion classification, which has about 24K images in 20 tasks.
 All images are obtained by searching on web using pre-defined keywords.

 ## How to Run